The robotaxis are coming... the driverless car, AV thread. Waymo, Zoox, and others

 I don't know, maybe it's just that I live in a city with a bad driver reputation.
 I feel like the robots would do better even if I think they will be far from perfect.

-silverfish, Thursday, 26 June 2025 16:15 (two days ago)
+silverfish, Thursday, 26 June 2025 16:15 (one month ago)

 Remember that driverless taxis are operating in multiple cities in the US right now (and have been driving around in those cities for 2+ years now).
 This isn't an argument about IF they can handle real-world conditions, they already are.
 More data is needed on their safety record vs human drivers but early signs are that while they get in more minor accidents, they cause fewer serious/fatal injuries per driver mile at their current level of ability and are getting better.
 Human drivers, it needs to be said, are getting worse, especially post-COVID.

-fluffy tufts university (f. hazel), Thursday, 26 June 2025 16:21 (two days ago)
+fluffy tufts university (f. hazel), Thursday, 26 June 2025 16:21 (one month ago)

 it's not meant to be a slam dunk. cars should have drivers. don't know why you're being all cute with the Springsteen reference--which doesn't really make sense. i also don't recall saying anything about people dying--but if that's your point, the idea that robots can be better drivers than people, and will kill less people on the roads--is foolish